-The continued demand for apples of certain varieties with a minimum acceptable size of $2\frac{1}{2}$ inches has made blossom and fruit thinning a "must" in Michigan.
-High labor costs and the need for thinning during the period Petal Fall to 14 days after Petal Fall to induce annual bearing have stimulated the practice of thinning with chemicals.

-The two chemicals currently suggested for use in Michigan are the naphthaleneacetic acid compounds, referred to as NAA, and naphthaleneacetamide, sold as Amid-Thin.
+High labor costs, the demand for large sized fruits, and the need for thinning during the period Petal Fall to 14 days after Petal Fall to induce annual bearing have stimulated the practice of thinning with the naphthaleneacetic acid compounds, referred to as NAA, and naphthaleneacetamide, sold as Amid-Thin.
 NAA is available in acid form and as a sodium salt and is sold under such trade names as Fruitone and Stafast, or as naphthaleneacetic acid.